arvind00/practice-angular/tutorials/01 routing/02 create routing module skeleton.md

 ## Learning Objective
-- Define routes
+- Create a module to define routes
-- Link to `app.module.ts`
+- import it to `app.module.ts`

-## Step
+## Step 1 - create routing module
 - Create a class called `AppRoutingModule`
 - Decorate with `@NgModule` from `@angular/core`
 - create an array: `routes` of type `Routes` from `@angular/router`
 - as of now keep it empty we will populate it in the next tutorial
 - update the meta data of the module as in the snippet below

 ```ts
 // src/app/app-routing.module.ts